Was A Semi-Truck Crash Properly Investigated? Only if it Has ECM Data

 How Trucking Companies Gain Upper Hand In A Case & What You Can Do About It

 In an accident involving a commercial truck or 18-wheeler, the truck driver and the company he or she works for will always have the upper hand at the outset of the case.
-Sure, there are things their victims can do to level the playing field, but they always start at a disadvantage.
-There are two...
+Sure, there are things their victims can do to level the playing field, but trucking companies always have a head start building a...